 In October 2014 Calvary called Tim Jordan to serve as its senior pastor.
 Pastor Tim, his wife Dana, and his four children (Ryan, Kylie, Claire, and Ethan) moved to Meadville in January 2015 and began to serve.

-Currently, Calvary is led by pastors Chris Adsit, Chris Loveland, Jeff Bowersox, and Tim Jordan.
+Currently, Calvary is led by pastors Tim Jordan, Greg O’Boyle, Chris Loveland, and Doug Messerall.